renatomaia/coutil/doc/manual.md

 ### `system.maketemp (prefix [, mode])`

-Creates a uniquely named temporary directory with the prefix given by string `prefix`.
+[Await function](#await-function) that awaits for the creation of a uniquely named temporary directory with the prefix given by string `prefix`.

 String `mode` might contain any of the following characters to make it create a file instead of a directory.
 These characters also define the sequence of values returned by the call in case of success.